Mastodon Mastodon Mastodon Mastodon

 Critical WinRAR Vulnerability CVE-2025-6218 Allows Remote Code Execution Through Path Traversal Attack

-WinRAR developers have released an emergency security update to address a critical vulnerability CVE-2025-6218 that enables cybercriminals to execute malicious code on victim computers through specially crafted archive files.
-This security flaw has been assigned a CVSS score of 7.8, indicating a high-severity threat that requires immediate attention from system administrators and end users.
+WinRAR developers released an emergency security update to address CVE-2025-6218, a path traversal vulnerability enabling remote code execution (RCE) through specially crafted archive files.
+This flaw carries a CVSS score of 7.8 (High) and affects all WinRAR Windows versions prior to 7.12.

 Understanding the Path Traversal Vulnerability